-- If a process that is holding some resources requests another resource that cannot be immediately allocated to it, then all resources currently being held are released. - Preempted resources are added to the list of resources for which the process is waiting. - Process will be restarted only when it can regain its old resources, as well as the new ones that it is requesting. - Preempt the desired resources from the waiting process and allocate them to the requesting process - if the resource are neither available nor held by a waiting process, the requesing process must wait.
+- If a process that is holding some resources requests another resource that cannot be immediately allocated to it, then all resources currently being held are preempted. - Preempted resources are added to the list of resources for which the process is waiting. - Process will be restarted only when it can regain its old resources, as well as the new ones that it is requesting. - preempt the desired resources from the waiting process and allocate them to the requesting process - if the resource are neither available nor held by a waiting process, the requesting process must wait.
+While waiting, some of its resources may be preempted by other requesting process - a process can be restarted only when it is allocated the new resources it is requesting and recovers any resources that were preempted.